DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     - [ ] Control; Data Structure; Message
     - [x] Content; Common; External
     - [ ] Data; Message; None

+    > Tight coupling can be content coupling, common coupling, or external coupling.

 5. Module A relies directly on local data of module B. This is an example of what type of coupling?

     - [ ] Tight external coupling
     - [ ] Tight common coupling
     - [x] Tight content coupling

+    > Tight content coupling is exactly what this example defines.

 6. Modules A and B both rely on global data or a global variable.
 This is an example of what type of coupling?

     - [ ] Tight content coupling
     - [x] Tight common coupling
     - [ ] Tight external coupling

+    > Tight common coupling is exactly what this example defines.

 7. Modules rely on externally imposed format (or protocol or interface).
 This is an example of what type of coupling?

     - [x] Tight external coupling
     - [ ] Tight content coupling
     - [ ] Tight common coupling

+    > Tight external coupling is exactly what this example defines.

 8. The two types of medium coupling are: